18 Free/Cheap Fun Ideas for Spring Break

 Bernheim Arboretum and Research Forest has lots of classes and trails to explore.
 It is free Monday-Friday and only $5 for passenger cars, minivans, and motorcycles on the weekend.

-Be brave and take a trip to the Extreme Park downtown!
+If you are ready to be brave, take a trip to the Extreme Park downtown!
 The Louisville Extreme Park is one of the nation’s best skate parks, with awesome features, including a 24 foot full-pipe!
 The park offers a great balance of street-style, transition style and vert.

 Get your exercise on the Louisville Loop.
 The Louisville Loop is an estimated 100-mile trail system that will eventually encircle the city and link existing and new parks and neighborhoods to civic attractions, transportation alternative and recreation opportunities.
+Make sure to check the website for any closings.

-The Farnsley-Moremen Landing is part of Louisville Metro Parks and so rich in local history.
+Riverside, the Farnsley-Moremen Landing is part of Louisville Metro Parks and so rich in local history.
 They do have special events that are fun but they are also open to the pubic so you can explore and learn over spring break.
 Great picnic spot too.
 The original home is there and very interesting as well as active archaeological digs going on to learn more about the people that have lived on that site.
 There’s a family rate of $15 so you won’t be spending a ton if you have a big family, otherwise – the individual fees are very reasonable too.

-Download a map and explore Cave Hill Cemetery.
+If you are looking for a unique way to learn history, download a map and explore Cave Hill Cemetery.
 It is known for its exquisite collection of monumental art, many examples of which are over 150 years old.
 Additionally, the property includes a variety of historic structures, from the Administration Office to the Board Room to the three and half miles of brick and stone wall that encircle the perimeter.

 Museum of American Printing House for the Blind offers free self-guided visits to the museum which allows visitors to explore at their pace.
 Those who want to see the factory in action and learn more about how products are made may take a guided tour that combines braille and audio book production with the museum visit.